Lavender Household Cleaner Recipe

 60 responses to “Lavender Household Cleaner Recipe”

-• Hi Jane!For lavender you can try Phoon Huat or Chinese herbal shops along China Town.
+Hi Diana!
+Are you in Singapore?
+You can check out Phoon Huat or the Chinese herbal shops along China Town.
+Hope you find it! 🙂

 http://www.phoonhuat.com/